Posted by Abigail Ringer, Associate

 It’s pretty shocking that, in the 21st century, your chances of surviving septicaemia are still dependant on where you live.
 In August this year, the NHS published the results of its report providing details of hospital deaths across 130 trusts in England.

 The results of this report compare the actual number of patients who die following hospitalisation at a particular trust with the number that would be expected to die on the basis of a national average and on the characteristics of the patients treated there.
 The results are broken down further according to the cause of death and this blog looks particularly at the results relating to deaths caused by septicaemia.

-With World Sepsis Day fast approaching, these statistics are important to dig into.
 Whilst septicaemia is a separate condition to sepsis, as identified by Meningitis Research, it can often be a precursor to the development of sepsis in patients.
 Therefore, the management of this blood infection is vitally important in the reduction of deaths from sepsis.

 NHS England are keen to stress that when a trust has had a much higher number of deaths than expected, this doesn’t necessarily indicate a poor quality of care.
 But, let’s be honest, it doesn’t look fantastic for the trust.
 They also stress that it is not helpful to rank trusts according to their results but doing this highlights how septicaemia-survival differs from trust to trust.
 After all, the question that we all want to know the answer to is: which trusts had the most excess deaths from septicaemia and which ones had the fewest?